severalnines/docs/components.rst

 	python -c 'import uuid; print uuid.uuid4()' | sha1sum | cut -f1 -d' '

-By default, the CMONAPI is running on Apache and located under ``/var/www/html/cmonapi`` (Redhat/CentOS/Ubuntu >14.04) or ``/var/www/cmonapi`` (Debian/Ubuntu <14.04).
+By default, the CMONAPI is running on Apache and located under ``/var/www/html/cmonapi`` (RedHat/CentOS/Ubuntu >14.04) or ``/var/www/cmonapi`` (Debian/Ubuntu <14.04).
 The value is relative to ``wwwroot`` value defined in CMON configuration file.
 The web server must support rule-based rewrite engine and able to follow symlinks.

 The CMONAPI page can be accessed through following URL:

 :samp:`https://{ClusterControl IP address or hostname}/cmonapi`

 Both ClusterControl CMONAPI and UI must be running on the same version to avoid misinterpretation of request and response data.
-For instance, ClusterControl UI version 1.2.6 needs to connect to the CMONAPI version 1.2.6.
+For instance, ClusterControl UI version 1.4.1 needs to connect to the CMONAPI version 1.4.1.

 ..
 Attention:: We are gradually in the process of migrating all functionalities in REST API to RPC interface.
-Kindly expect the REST API to be obselete in the near future.
+Kindly expect the REST API to be obsolete in the near future.

 ClusterControl UI
 -----------------